-CFDs and spread bets are both regulated products, and IG as a company is authorised and regulated by the FCA in the UK.
+CFDs are regulated products, and IG as a company is authorised and regulated by the FCA in the UK.
 Our client's funds are held in segregated client bank accounts at regulated banks, meaning your money is protected should anything happen to IG.

 Typically, the forex market is seen as more accessible than bitcoin because it can be traded directly through a broker and there is a higher number of market participants to take the other side of a trade.
 In contrast, bitcoin trading is less liquid and requires a wallet and exchange account.
 The latter can be expensive to maintain, while there are often limits on how much you can deposit.

-However, by trading CFDs and spread bets, you can speculate on the price movements of forex pairs and cryptocurrencies without ever taking ownership of them.
+However, by trading CFDs, you can speculate on the price movements of forex pairs and cryptocurrencies without ever taking ownership of them.
 You can open a leveraged trading account with IG in minutes, and you can open your first position as soon as you’ve added some funds.

 What you need to know before trading forex or bitcoins

-Trading forex or bitcoin with CFDs and spread bets should only be done by traders who understand all of the inherent risks.
-With that being said, there are a number of steps that you can take to limit your exposure to risk while trading CFDs and spread bets with IG.
+Trading forex or bitcoin with CFDs should only be done by traders who understand all of the inherent risks.
+With that being said, there are a number of steps that you can take to limit your exposure to risk while trading CFDs with IG.